Hedgehogs and badgers

 Untangling the roles of prey availability, habitat quality and predation as predictors of hedgehog abundance

 There are many places where hedgehogs and badgers live alongside each other, and always have done.
 And hedgehogs have declined in some places with few badgers.
-Does an increase in badgers in other rural areas pose a direct threat through predation?
+Does an increase in badgers in some rural areas pose a direct threat through predation?
 Or perhaps an indirect threat as they compete for similar food species?
 It’s something of a puzzle.